berkansezer77/home-assistant/custom-cards/tv-card/readme.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/7a9c10a5-4e0a-4480-a70a-20b570e3c616)

 At line 94 there is a little script assigned to this box.
 It lets the shield TV to turn on.
-If you have a Samsung TV you can use Smart tizen hacs integration to control your TV.
-That is what I use.
-Simply follow the instructions and install the integration and dont forget to give your tv a static ip from your router or modem.
+I am using Android Debug Bridge to control Shield TV on Home Assistant.
+So to turn on Shield just use a little script.
+The script below also turns on my amplifier.
 Here is the script

 ```ruby